 There are several ways to upload files to web servers.
-One of the most common is the File Transfer Protocol, FTP.
-In this tutorial we will use FTP to publish a converted spreadsheet on a web server.
+You can use the File Transfer Protocol, FTP, to publish a converted spreadsheet to one of your own web servers.

 When you convert a spreadsheet with SpreadsheetConverter, the converted web page and all support files are placed in a folder on your hard disk.
 This tutorial shows you how to publish a converted spreadsheet as a live calculator or smart web form on a web server so that it becomes available for your users.